Androgyny: Contemporary trends

 Throughout most of twentieth century Western history, social rules have restricted people's dress according to gender.
 Trousers were traditionally a male form of dress, frowned upon for women.
-However, during the 1800s, female spies were introduced and Vivandières wore a certain uniform with a dress over trousers.
+However, during the 19th century, female spies were introduced and Vivandières wore a certain uniform with a dress over trousers.
 Women activists during that time would also decide to wear trousers, for example Luisa Capetillo, a women's rights activist and the first woman in Puerto Rico to wear trousers in public.

-In the 1900s, starting around World War I traditional gender roles blurred and fashion pioneers such as Paul Poiret and Coco Chanel introduced trousers to women's fashion.
+In the 20th century, starting around World War I traditional gender roles blurred and fashion pioneers such as Paul Poiret and Coco Chanel introduced trousers to women's fashion.
 The "flapper style" for women of this era included trousers and a chic bob, which gave women an androgynous look.
 Coco Chanel, who had a love for wearing trousers herself, created trouser designs for women such as beach pajamas and horse-riding attire.
 During the 1930s, glamorous actresses such as Marlene Dietrich fascinated and shocked many with their strong desire to wear trousers and adopt the androgynous style.
 Dietrich is remembered as one of the first actresses to wear trousers in a premiere.

 Throughout the 1960s and 1970s, the women's liberation movement is likely to have contributed to ideas and influenced fashion designers, such as Yves Saint Laurent.
-Yves Saint Laurent designed the Le Smoking suit and introduced it in 1966, while Helmut Newton’s erotized androgynous photographs of the suit made it iconic and a classic.
+Yves Saint Laurent designed the Le Smoking suit and introduced it in 1966, while Helmut Newton's erotized androgynous photographs of the suit made it iconic and a classic.

 Elvis Presley introduced an androgynous style in rock'n'roll.
 His pretty face and use of eye makeup often made people think he was a rather "effeminate guy", When the Rolling Stones played London's Hyde Park in 1969, Mick Jagger wore a white "man's dress" designed by Michael Fish.
-Fish was the most fashionable shirt-maker in London, the inventor of the Kipper tie, and a principal taste-maker of the Peacock revolution in men's fashion.
+Fish was the most fashionable shirt-maker in London, the inventor of the Kipper tie, and a principal taste-maker of the peacock revolution in men's fashion.
 His creation for Mick Jagger was considered to be the epitome of the swinging 60s.

 In 1972, David Bowie presented his alter ego Ziggy Stardust, a character that was a symbol of sexual ambiguity when he launched the album The Rise and Fall of Ziggy Stardust and Spiders from Mars.
-Marc Bolan, the other pioneer of glam rock, performed on the BBC’s Top of the Pops in 1971 wearing glitter and satins, with The Independent stating his appearance "permitted a generation of teeny-boppers to begin playing with the idea of androgyny".
+Marc Bolan, the other pioneer of glam rock, performed on the BBC's Top of the Pops in 1971 wearing glitter and satins, with The Independent stating his appearance "permitted a generation of teeny-boppers to begin playing with the idea of androgyny".
 The 1973 West End musical The Rocky Horror Show also depicted sexual fluidity.